Bhagatshubham/notificator/README.md

 3. Getting your access key

 The configuration script will make all the necessary modifications to `notif` to work with your IFTTT account.
-You can run `notif-config.sh` either by downloading it from here, making it executable and running it on your computer or by executing the following command:
+You can run `source notif-config.sh` either by downloading it from here, making it executable and running it on your computer or by executing the following command:

 ```bash